Registration and Coffee

 Université de Stockholm

-Chaque année, la European Security Conference est organisée dans un pays européen différent.
+Chaque année, la European Security Studies Conference est organisée dans un pays européen différent.
 La conférence 2026 se tiendra à l'Université de Stockholm, dans le cadre de l'Action COST NetSec.

 Se déplacer à Stockholm